 Key land at competitive prices

-The Campbelltown LGA has key land for residential, industrial commercial development and redevelopment, located close to major road and rail transport networks, and available at competitive prices.
+The Campbelltown Local Government Area (LGA) has key land for residential, industrial commercial development and redevelopment, located close to major road and rail transport networks, and available at competitive prices.

 - Industrial rents – small factory units (Campbelltown LGA) $80-$95/m2